sonmarcho/sonmarcho.github.io/2-papers.md

 ### 2021
-* **Noise\*: A Library of Verified High-Performance Secure Channel Protocol Implementations**, I gave variations of this talk at Inria Paris and at MSR.
+* **Noise\*: A Library of Verified High-Performance Secure Channel Protocol Implementations**, I gave variations of this talk at Inria and at MSR.
 [PDF](http://cambium.inria.fr/seminaires/transparents/20210927.Son.Ho.pdf).

 ### 2018